Types of University Offers Explained

 How Do You Respond to Offers?

-Decline: You’ll need to decline any remaining offers.
+Decline: Decline remaining offers.

 1. Can I accept more than one offer?